 Click on any of the hyperlinks to go to more detailed guidance below.

-- Be aware of any restrictions remaining in place in the part of the UK where your business is located.
+- Be aware of the guidance applicable to the part of the UK where your business is located.

 - If considering introducing hybrid working, consult employees before making any decision.

 - Consult government guidance on reducing the spread of coronavirus in the workplace.

 - Carry out a risk assessment for each workplace.

 - Consider what ventilation and other mitigating actions are required to reduce the risk as far as reasonably practicable.